-Participants' individual structural MRI will be acquired by means of a 3 Tesla Philips Ingenia scanner with a 32-channel head RF receive coils.
-A whole brain high-resolution 3D T1-weighted image (T1w)

-Turbo-field echo image (1mm-isotropic TE/TR=3.8/8.4 ms, TI=1050 ms) will be acquired.

-The T1w field of view (240 x 240 x 180 mm) will be large enough to allow for the ears and the entire scalp to be fully included in the image to facilitate later and accurate co-registration with functional data.
+- Participants' individual structural MRI will be acquired by means of a 3 Tesla Philips Ingenia scanner - with a 32-channel head RF receive coils.
+A whole brain high-resolution 3D T1-weighted image (T1w) - Turbo-field echo image (1mm-isotropic TE/TR=3.8/8.4 ms, TI=1050 ms) will be acquired. - The T1w field of view (240 x 240 x 180 mm) will be large enough to allow for the ears and the entire - scalp to be fully included in the image to facilitate later and accurate co-registration with functional - 328 data.

-307 2.8 Data Analysis
+2.8 Data Analysis

-308 2.8.1 Behavioral data

-Raw data will be processed by means of custom scripts created on Matlab (the MathWorks, Inc., be successively analyzed using Jamovi (version 2.3.28): first, the percentage of Aware and Unaware 313 trials will be calculated, in order to assess that a sufficient amount of trials is present for each 314 condition.
-Participants presenting more than 75% or less than 25% of Awareness will be discarded 315 from the sample.
-This is because, in that case, the number of Unaware (or Aware) trials would be 316 insufficient for statistical EROS analysis.
-EROS technique, indeed, although having a high 317 localization power from both the spatial and temporal point of view, has a relatively low signal-to-318 noise ratio.
+- 330 2.8.1 Behavioral data - Raw data will be processed by means of custom scripts created on Matlab (the MathWorks, Inc., - Natick, MA).
+Data will be divided into the 4 experimental conditions (i.e., Aware-GO, Unaware- - NOGO, Aware-NOGO, Unaware-GO).
+For each participant, trials with reaction times lower than 150 - ms and higher than 3 standard deviations from the mean will be excluded from the analysis.
+Data will - be successively analyzed using Jamovi (version 2.3.28): first, the percentage of Aware and Unaware - trials will be calculated, in order to assess that a sufficient amount of trials is present for each - condition.
+Participants presenting more than 75% or less than 25% of Awareness will be discarded - from the sample.
+This is because, in that case, the number of Unaware (or Aware) trials would be - insufficient for statistical EROS analysis.
+EROS technique, indeed, although having a high - localization power from both the spatial and temporal point of view, has a relatively low signal-to- - noise ratio.
 For this reason, a high number of trials is required for statistical analysis.
-Subsequently, 319 reaction times (RTs) will be analyzed for the "GO" conditions, thus paired sample t-tests (two-tailed) 320 321 will be applied to compare the mean RTs between Aware-GO and Unaware-GO conditions.
-Finally, to verify that participants are performing the task accurately and that there are no biases related to the 322 323 response, catch trials will be analyzed.
-As mentioned above, catch trials are those trials in which all the radii of the stimulus are equally thick, thus no differences in the stimulus are present.
-In case of 324 325 catch trials, the participants' task will be different according to the condition: in the Aware-GO condition, they are expected to withhold responding, while in the Aware-NOGO condition, they are 326 327 expected to respond.
-Thus, catch trials will be analyzed separately for the two conditions (GO and NOGO) by means of a paired sample t-test (two-tailed), in order to ensure that the behavioral 328 329 performance follows the above-mentioned trend.
-Paired sample t-tests (two-tailed) will indeed be performed to test whether catch trials performance is significantly different from critical trials.
-330
+Subsequently, - reaction times (RTs) will be analyzed for the "GO" conditions, thus paired sample t-tests (two-tailed) - will be applied to compare the mean RTs between Aware-GO and Unaware-GO conditions.
+Finally, - to verify that participants are performing the task accurately and that there are no biases related to the - response, catch trials will be analyzed.
+As mentioned above, catch trials are those trials in which all - the radii of the stimulus are equally thick, thus no differences in the stimulus are present.
+In case of - catch trials, the participants' task will be different according to the condition: in the Aware-GO - condition, they are expected to withhold responding, while in the Aware-NOGO condition, they are